seanchain/CodeSharePage/README.md

 # CodeSharePage
-A code sharing page using the template of amazeui
+###A code sharing page using the template of amazeui, using PHP programming language.